l8te/11ty-portfolio/groups/parts-inside.md

 From the promotional blurb:

 > " PARTS INSIDE " is Lee Ely's first solo show, featuring all new work.
 Lee is a mixed media artist with a focus on themes of transformation, repetition, and the search for meaning in the absurd landscape of dreams.

+These paintings were created over the space of 5 weeks.

+Acrylic on wood blocks and cardboard.

+Some originals available on BigCartel.